FadiZahhar/NuxtTraining/readme.md

 ```

-## Making API request using asncData using Nuxt Js
+## Making API request using asyncData using Nuxt Js

 * asyncData() is called every time before loading the component
 * use only on nuxt pages not in vue components